hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-bridge-component.md

 This would work, but that makes this page harder to cache.
 Not a problem now, but I prefer doing things like that on the client-side with CSS and a bit of JS.

-Since we have configured our WebView to use a custom `User-Agent` header, we can actually detect when our webapp is running inside a Turbo Native client by checking that.
+Since we have configured our WebView to use a custom `User-Agent` header, we can actually detect when our webapp is running inside a Hotwire Native client by checking that.
 Let's first add a helper to check the platform by creating a `resources/js/helpers/platform.js` file with the following contents:

 ```js
 const { userAgent } = window.navigator;